-As the transaction is with an associate, only the group share of unrealized profits must be eliminated: 1.6 million - 2.5 million/4 million - 30% = 300 000
+As the transaction is with an associate, only the group share of unrealized profits must be eliminated: \$1.6 million - 2.5 million/4 million - 30% = \$300 000 dividends paid by the investee being included in the income of the investor.

-(b) In recent years many companies have increasingly conducted large parts of their business by acquiring substantial minority interests in other companies.
-There are broadly three levels of investment.
-Below 20% of the equity shares of an investee would normally be classed as an ordinary investment and shown at cost (it is permissible to revalue them to market value) with only the dividends paid by the investee being included in the income of the investor.
 A holding of above 50% normally gives control and would create subsidiary company status and consolidation is required.
 Between these two, in the range of over 20% up to 50%, the investment would normally be deemed to be an associate (note, the level of shareholding is not the only determining criterion).
 The relevance of this level of shareholding is that it is presumed to give significant influence over the operating and financial policies of the investee (but this presumption can be rebutted).
 If such an investment were treated as an ordinary investment, the investing company would have the opportunity to manipulate its profit.
 The most obvious example of this would be by exercising influence over the size of the dividend the associated company paid.
 This would directly affect the reported profit of the investing company.
 Also, as companies tend not to distribute all of their earnings as dividends, over time the cost of the investment in the balance sheet may give very little indication of its underlying value.
 Equity accounting for associated companies is an attempt to remedy these problems.
 In the income statement any dividends received from an associate are replaced by the investor's share of the associate's results.
 In the balance sheet the investment is initially recorded at cost and subsequently increased by the investor's share of the retained profits of the associate (any other gains such as the revaluation of the associate's assets would also be included in this process).
 This treatment means that the investor would show the same profit irrespective of the size of the dividend paid by the associate and the balance sheet more closely reflects the worth of the investment.